-Proficiently use simulation software to gauge the risks associated with a new venture
+Proficiently use simulation software to gauge the risks associated with a tech venture

 Estimation of first-round funding needs for an innovative biomedical device

-Calculation of economic value and risk analysis of the launch of a new tablet
+Calculation of economic value and risk analysis for a new electronic tablet

-Prototyping long-term cashflows for a software startup and negotiation with an angel investor from the entrepreneur’s perspective
+Prototyping cashflows for a B2B software startup and negotiation with an angel investor from the entrepreneur’s perspective

-Valuing a biotechnology startup in an emerging market and negotiation of investment terms from the venture capitalist’s perspective
+Valuation of a biotech startup and price negotiation from the venture capitalist’s perspective